Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces

-{\it Dynamical characterization:~scheme I}.--We turn to dynamical characterization of the topological phase by showing the high-order dBSC, and consider first the scheme related to dimension reduction sketched in Fig.~\ref{fig:high-order BIS} (a).
+We turn to dynamical characterization of topological phases by showing the high-order dBSC and present quantum simulation with concrete models.
 The quantum dynamics are induced by quenching an initially fully polarized trivial phase to topological regime.
-The pre- and post-quench Hamiltonians are $H_{\rm pre}=H_\mathbf{k}+\delta m_j\gamma_j$ with $\delta m_j\gg 0$ and $H_{\rm post}=H_\mathbf{k}$, respectively, where $j$ denotes the quench axis.
+The pre- and post-quench Hamiltonians are $H_{\rm pre}=H_\mathbf{k}+\delta m_j\gamma_j$ with $\delta m_j\gg \left\| {H_\mathbf{k}} \right\|$ and $H_{\rm post}=H_\mathbf{k}$, respectively, where $j$ denotes the quench axis.
+Hence, the initial phase is the trivial ground state of $\delta {m_j}{\gamma _j}$.
+The spin precesses with respect to the vector field $\bf h$ of $H_{\rm post}$ after quenching.
 The characterization is captured by three main steps: (i) Choose a certain direction to perform a deep quench and measure the spin polarization along the same direction.
 Then the $1$-BIS is formed by the momenta with vanishing time-averaged spin polarization (TASP), given by